Women-Owned Brooklyn Business #3: Rita

-Apr 17, 2018 brooklyn lunch,brunch,cafes,coffee,lunch,Mary Ellen Amato,ninth street espresso,red hook,red hook restaurants,Rita,shyda hoque,snadwiches
+Apr 17, 2018 brooklyn lunch,brooklyn women-owned,brunch,business women,cafes,coffee,lunch,Mary Ellen Amato,ninth street espresso,red hook,red hook restaurants,Rita,shyda hoque,snadwiches

 Have you stopped by Rita in Red Hook?
 Mary Ellen Amato who was the former executive chef at Court Street Grocers decided to pursue the solo project at the former home/made spot at 293 Van Brunt.

 Rita is an inviting space with delicious Spanish influenced items including: Torrijas (Spanish French Toast), La Mallorquina and a porridge with chili-garlic mojo.
 There are the classics of grilled cheese, fried egg sandwiches and chicken broth as well.
 It’s a seasonal menu of winter tonic with orange, turmeric and ginger water kefir.
 Rita also sells Lancaster Farm Cooperative juices.
 There is a little bit for everyone!

 Red Hook has been a foodie destination over the past ten years but most restaurants open later in the day and this is a great addition to the neighborhood with the recent closing of the breakfast spot Hope and Anchor.
 Rita serves Ninth Street Espresso and vegan drinks such as “Decaf”, which is an elixir of roasted dandelion & chicory roots, ashwaganhda, coconut oil, oat milk and honey.
 The garden will open in the late spring and they will change their menu for the season.